CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/13-global-view.md

    ![](media/snmm6.jpg)

-1. You'll be see BACKUP tab in the global view.
+1. You'll be able to see BACKUP tab in the global view.

    ![](media/snmm7.jpg)